amar-b/graph_img_segment/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  -s SIGMA    Sigma value for gaussian blur (default=0.5) -k K        Min size for each component (default=300) -m MINSIZE  Constant used in segmentation (default 0)
+  -s SIGMA    Sigma value for gaussian blur (default=0.5) -k K        Constant used in segmentation (default 300) -m MINSIZE  Min size of each component (default 0)
 ```